sjsimha/Machine-Learning-Models-for-Breast-Cancer-and-Diabetes-Prediction/README.md

-# Machine-Learning-Models-for-Breast-Cancer-Prediction
+# Machine Learning Models for Breast Cancer and Diabetes Prediction
 Machine Learning models for prediction of Breast Cancer from the renowned Breast Cancer Wisconsin Diagnostic dataset

-This project presents a comprehensive analysis and comparison of various supervised learning algorithms on two imbalanced binary classification datasets: **Pima Indian Diabetes** and **Wisconsin Breast Cancer**.
+This project develops many supervised machine learning algorithms for two renowned real-life imbalanced binary classification datasets: the **Pima Indian Diabetes** and the **Wisconsin Breast Cancer**, and presents a comprehensive analysis and comparison.

 ## 📊 Datasets